-5. In advancing commitment from partners and demonstrating impact; key pilot projects linked to cross cutting themes and issues should identify pilots and embed resource planning including financial costs.
+6. In advancing commitment from partners and demonstrating impact; key pilot projects linked to cross cutting themes and issues should identify pilots and embed resource planning including financial costs.
 Partners should share budgets and resources in the implementation of these pilots.
-Xxxxxxxxxx - Kim
+The Strategic Partnership Board is asked to consider the identification of a pilot and the establishment of a working group to demonstrate how resource identification and sharing costs can be realised.